golopupinsky/HeartPulsePage/index.md

 ### Legal

 Please consult our [Terms of usage](https://golopupinsky.github.io/General-Terms/) and [Privacy Policy](https://golopupinsky.github.io/General-Privacy/) for more information on app usage details.
-Don't hesitate to [contact us](mailto:golopupinsky@gmail.com).
+Don't hesitate to [contact us](mailto:golopupinsky@gmail.com) if you need help.